SACHSTech/Java-Style-Guide/README.md

 ```

 ## Indentation
+Consistent indentation makes your code easier to read and understand by visually showing the structure and flow of logic.
 - Use **4 spaces** per indentation level (not tab characters).
   - Most editors (IntelliJ, VS Code) auto-convert tabs to spaces.
 - Indent code inside every `{ }` block.

 ## Whitespace
+Thoughtful use of whitespace improves readability by separating logical sections of code and preventing lines from feeling crowded or cluttered.

 ### Operators
 - **Always surround binary operators with spaces.**